-As volunteers for Delaware Nature Society, Habitat Stewards help to their neighbors, local schools, businesses, and places of worship to attain Certified Wildlife Habitat® certification.
-This process may include inventorying potential wildlife habitat areas, selecting appropriate native plants, documenting the project by taking photographs or making sketches, and helping others improve their gardening skills.
+As volunteers for Delaware Nature Society, Habitat Stewards help their neighbors, local schools, communities, businesses, and places of worship to attain Certified Wildlife Habitat® certification.
+This process may include recommending appropriate native plants, teaching wildlife-friendly practices, and helping others improve their gardening skills.

-As a Habitat Steward you will also have the opportunity to:
+As a Habitat Steward you will have the opportunity to:

-- Promote wildlife gardening to homeowners and the general public
+- Promote gardening for wildlife to homeowners and the general public at local events

-- Share your expertise and train others to become Habitat Stewards
+- Share your expertise and help train others to become Habitat Stewards

-If you have a strong interest in the natural world, a desire to protect our environment, and a willingness to help others you'll be a great fit for the Habitat Steward team!
-No other experience or expertise is required to become a Habitat Steward.
+If you have a strong interest in gardening for wildlife and a willingness to help others you'll be a great fit for the Habitat Steward team!
+Previous gardening experience and plant knowledge is helpful but not required to become a Habitat Steward.